runkids/vue-condition-watcher/README.md

   * `fetcher` (🚧Required) : A promise returning function to fetch data
   * `conditions` (🚧Required) : An object of conditions, also be initial value
   * `defaultParams`: An object of fetcher's default parameters
-  * `beforeFetchData`: A function you can do before fetch data
+  * `beforeFetch`: A function you can do before fetch data
 ```javascript

 const config = {